-With more than 27,000 students, approximately 140 different degree programs, three campuses and a single vision of growing others, Georgia Southern University is already moving and ready for more.
+With nearly 26,000 students, approximately 140 different degree programs, three campuses and a single vision of growing others, Georgia Southern University is already moving and ready for more.
 The historic brick streets or moss-dripping oak trees may make our picturesque campuses seem pristine, but there’s a lot of roll-up-your-sleeves work going on here.
 Research is focused on community impact.
 Teaching is focused on the students.
 And the students are focused on their future.

 Check out our COVID-19 response page for full information on how the university is adapting to the COVID-19 pandemic.